hugoduncan/dado/dev/design/scope/development-model.md

-Dado imposes a conceptual design that is split into three levels; scope, architecture and implementation.
+Dado imposes a conceptual design that is split into three levels of specificity; scope, architecture and implementation.

 Each document driving the development process clearly belongs to just one of these levels.

-# 3 Level model
+# 3 Level specificity model

 ## Scope Level